alessio29/savagebot/README.md

 Currently supported dice codes are:

-ndm - roll n m-sided dice, show sum

-ndm! - roll n 'exploding' m-sided dice, show sum
+`~r 3d6` - roll 3 6-sided dice, show sum

+`~r 2d8!` - roll 2 'exploding' 8-sided dice, show sum.
+'Exploding' means that if die come up with maximum value - it will be rolled again and summed up

-ndmkp - roll n m-sided dice keep p highest
+`~r 4d6k3` - roll 4 6-sided dice keep 3 highest (DnD attributes roll-up)

+`~r 2d10kl1` - roll 2 10-sided dice keep 1 lowest

+`~r s8` - Savage Worlds roll with trait die d8 and wild die d6

-ndmklp - roll n m-sided dice keep p lowest\nsm - where m is one of (4,6,8,10,12) - Savage Worlds roll with wild die
+`~r 10s8` - Savage Worlds roll with trait die d8 and wild die d10

-nsm - as previous but instead of d6 wild die is dn

-lxdice - roll dice l times - i.e. 6x4d6k3
+`~r 6x4d6k3` - roll 4 dice keeping 3 highest 6 times

-You can use multiple rolls in one command separated by space: ~r d6 d4! d10+d12
+You can use multiple rolls in one command separated by space: `~r d6 d4! d10+d12`

-You can use comments in roll: ~r shooting at vampire s8 damage 2d6+1.
+You can use comments in roll: `~r shooting at vampire s8 damage 2d6+1`

-fight - starts new fight: shuffles deck, resets intiative tracker.
+`~fight` - starts new fight: shuffles deck, resets intiative tracker.

-round - starts new round: resets resets intiative tracker, shuffles deck, if joker was dealt on previous round.
+`~round` - starts new round: resets resets intiative tracker, shuffles deck, if joker was dealt on previous round.

-show - shows initiative tracker.
+`~show` - shows initiative tracker.

-draw character [ilq] - adds to initiative tracker character and draws card to him.
+`~draw character [ilq]` - adds to initiative tracker character and draws card to him.
 Add q - if character has edge Quick, l - if character has edge Levelheaded and il - if character has edge Impreved Levelheaded